itinerantfoodie/itinerantfoodie.github.io/_drafts/apps-for-nomads.md

 For receiving payments, my preferred method would be to take bitcoin directly.
 Failing that, using Stripe is a nice option.
 You can just go very basic and use the very minimal Stripe.js or you can do something completely custom.

 I've opted to do Stripe.js and used Amazon Lambda to process the payment.
-You can try out [this page](https://tips.nolim1t.co/) to have a feel of how I'm using Stripe on AWS Lambda (which means no servers!)
+You can try out [this page](https://tips.nolim1t.co/) to have a feel of how I'm using Stripe on AWS Lambda (which means no servers!).

+I'm also now an Estonian e-Resident so now eligible to set up a company in Estonia (without setting foot in the country).
+Although I do want to actually visit.g